DataDog/documentation/content/en/tracing/service_catalog/setup.md

 ### Service definition YAML files

-Datadog scans for the `service.datadog.yaml` file at the root of each repository with read permissions.
-You can register multiple services in one YAML file by creating multiple YAML documents.
+Datadog scans for `service.datadog.yaml` files anywhere within each repository with read permissions.
+You can register multiple services by creating multiple `service.datadog.yaml` files or in one YAML file by creating multiple YAML documents.
 Separate each document with three dashes (`---`).

 ### Modify service definition